JongCheon-Park/DDPG_BipedalWalker_Pytorch/README.md

 ## Usage

-- To train the TD3-GAIL, run the 'train.py'
+- To train the DDPG, run the 'train.py'
-- To test the trained TD3-GAIL, run the 'test.py'
+- To test the trained DDPG, run the 'test.py'

 ## Requirements
 ```